tamitakada/softdev-tamiTakada/411_on_FormulaOne.md

 (0=ezpz...5=nightmare)

 ### Key Provisioning:
-- This API is free for non-commerical use.
+- This API is free for non-commerical use (can be used by websites using ads but not any applications that charge a fee to use).
 - You don't need a key to make calls.
+- Attribution is not necessary but is appreciated.

 ### Quotas:
 -  No more than 4 queries per second or 200 queries per hour
--  Use is limited to two reference APIs

 ---